 The Trade Desk, Inc. (TTD) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 11, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Trade Desk, Inc. ("Trade Desk" or the "Company") (NASDAQ: TTD ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN THE TRADE DESK, INC. (TTD), CLICK HERE BEFORE APRIL 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?